frankdcummins/PEEPS-Firmware/README.md

 # PEEPS-Firmware
-Repository containing the C++ code required for the pressure measuring Arduino board.
+Repository containing the C++ code required for the Pressure Sensor Shield for Arduino.

 ## Theory of Operation
 * This code will take readings from each sensor every 100 ms, or at a sampling frequency of 10Hz